radiorabe/cat-page/README.md

 ### Configuration

-See `python app/server.js` for usage message and configuration info.
+See `python app/server.js --help` for usage message and configuration info.

 ### Docker